-This is a glorious wide-angle photograph of a wedding ceremony at the famous Saint Louis Cathedral in New Orleans, capturing the beauty and splendor of this historic landmark.
+This is a glorious wide-angle photograph of a wedding ceremony at the iconic Saint Louis Cathedral in New Orleans, capturing the beauty and splendor of this historic landmark.
 Though there has been a Catholic presence at this location since 1718, most of the present structure was built in 1850.

-All ceremonies in the iconic Cathedral are awe-inspiring, but this wedding was made even more impressive with the addition of a tympanist accompanying the traditional organ and trumpet music during the processional, with the thundering yet beautifully melodic sounds of this percussion instrument making for a much more dramatic and breathtaking entrance for the bride and her father and departure for the couple at the conclusion of the ceremony.
+All ceremonies in the Cathedral are awe-inspiring, but this wedding was made even more impressive with the addition of a tympanist accompanying the traditional organ and trumpet music during the processional, with the thundering yet beautifully melodic sounds of this percussion instrument making for a much more dramatic and breathtaking entrance for the bride and her father and departure for the couple at the conclusion of the ceremony.

 This is without question the most in-demand venue for Catholic wedding ceremonies in the New Orleans area, so if you dream of getting married here, especially on a Saturday in the busier months during Spring or Autumn, you must secure your date very far in advance.